Ensembl/ensembl-hive/docs/appendix/analyses_pattern.rst

 Overall, a pattern is a sequence of expressions separated with a comma, a plus sign or a minus sign.
-The pattern is evaluated from left to right, starting with the content of the first expression, and adding (comma or plus sign) or substracting (minus sign) the content of the next expression, until the end is reached.
+The pattern is evaluated from left to right, starting with the content of the first expression, and adding (comma or plus sign) or subtracting (minus sign) the content of the next expression, until the end is reached.